-- Are at risk of harm or neglect

-- Are at risk of forced marriage or FGM
+- > Are at risk of forced marriage or FGM

 - Come from Gypsy, Roma, or Traveller families

-- Come from the families of service personnel
+- > Come from the families of service personnel

-- Go missing or run away from home or care
+- ➤ Go missing or run away from home or care

-- Are supervised by the youth justice system
+- > Are supervised by the youth justice system

-- Cease to attend a school
+- > Cease to attend a school

-- Come from new migrant families
+- > Come from new migrant families

-We will follow our procedures for unauthorised absence and for dealing with children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
+We will follow our procedures for unauthorised absence and for dealing with children who are absent from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
+This includes informing the local authority if a child leaves the school without a new school being named, and adhering to requirements with respect to sharing information with the local authority, when applicable, when removing a child's name from the admission register at non-standard transition points.

-We will always follow up with parents/carers when pupils are not at school.
+We will always follow up with parents/carers when students are not at school.
 This means we need to have at least two, up to date, contacts for parents/carers.
 Parents/carers should remember to update the school as soon as possible where these contact details change.